ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 The named parameters are:

 * `task_id`, the DAP task ID.
-If the Leader does not recognize the task ID, it MUST abort with HTTP status code 400 Bad Request and error `unrecognizedTask`.
+If the Leader does not recognize the task ID, it MUST abort with error `unrecognizedTask`.
 * `query`, the Collector's query.
 The indicated query type MUST match the task's query type.
 Otherwise, the Leader MUST abort with error "queryMismatch".
 * `agg_param`, an aggregation parameter for the VDAF being executed.
 This is the